Who We Are

 Every rail car received directly into this site will eliminate hundreds of truck miles, significantly reducing the overall carbon impact.

-Because of the proximity to the Ogden yard, PPR is investigating the use of the rail system to eliminate locate truck miles.
+Because of the proximity to the Ogden yard, PPR is investigating the use of the rail system to eliminate local truck miles.
 In an area where “the inversion” causes significant health impacts, the use of rail as an alternative is significant.

 ©2018 Allos Environmental Inc. All rights reserved.